sgodzheva/zoho-tests-selenium/src/Zoho.Tests.Selenium/Tests/Payments/_TestCases.md

 The customer name under "Received From" should match the selected name during the creation.
 The Payment Receipt should display a field called "Over Payment" with the used amount during the creation.
 This amount should be equal to the one in the "Amount Received" field.

+## TC-2 Test deleting an existing payment receipt
+Preconditions:
+The user has an account and is logged in.
+There should be an already created customer ("Individual") There should be an already created payment receipt for that customer.

+Test Case Steps:
+- Open the "Payments Received" page: https://invoice.zohocloud.ca/app/110000477898#/paymentsreceived
+- Select the payment receipt from the table by clicking on it
+- Click on the kebab menu button from the navigation
+- Click the "Delete" button
+- Click the "OK" button on the alert pop-up

+Expected Results:
+A confirmation message should appear at the top of the screen stating: "The payment has been deleted" The deleted payment should not appear in the "All Received Payments" table.